Image: Copyright free from Pixabay.

-Andrew snorted to himself and switched on his iPod.
+Andrew snorted and switched on his iPod.
 Girls.
 They had no idea.
 Guys wanted one thing and one thing only.
 He should know, he was seventeen and had already fucked ten girls.
 In fact, he could go for one right now.

 He rested back into his pillows, turned his music up and pulled his cock out.
 ‘Bring me the Horizon’ pounded in his ears as he masturbated.

-‘Mmmm, Julie,’ he groaned—his next target: tall and slim, blond haired, with tits so perky they could have pierced holes in her school shirt.
+‘Mmmm, Julie,’ he groaned—his next target: tall and slim, blond, with tits so perky they could have pierced holes in her school shirt.
 Rumour said she was still a virgin.
 Not that it mattered.
 A wet cunt was a wet cunt no matter if it had been already poked or not.

 ‘Jesus.’
 He shoved his erection back in his pants, anxious the lock would break.
 He popped out his earphones and stumbled to his feet as he struggled with his fly.
 ‘What do you want?’